General Medicare questions answered.

 QUESTION: Are Patient Lifts covered by Medicare?

-Patient Lifts are covered as a capped rental item.
+ANSWER: Patient Lifts are covered as a capped rental item.
 This means that you must visit a local supplier that rents such equipment and bills Medicare for the monthly fees.
 Medicare reimburses 80% of rental for up to 13 months.
 This capped-rental coverage is for a standard hydraulic-manual lift and sling.
 Power Lifts and Standing Lifts are not covered.
 For Medicare coverage of these products visit a local supplier.

 QUESTION: Are Stand-up Patient Lifts covered by Medicare?

 No. Patient Lift coverage is for a Manual/Hydraulic Patient Lift only.
 Visit a local supplier to rent a Patient Lift.

 QUESTION: What is Medicare's coverage criteria for motorized or power wheelchairs?

 ANSWER: Medicare may pay partial rental for a motorized wheelchair.
 A power wheelchair is covered when all of the following criteria are met:

 QUESTION: What is Medicare's coverage of power operated Vehicles (POVs) or scooters?

 ANSWER: A power operated vehicle (POV) is covered when all of the following criteria are met:

 See all Power Scooters